Petroware/LogIo-Public/README.md

 List<JsonFile> jsonFiles = fileReader.read(true, false, null);
 ```

-From this point navigate the JsonFile instances to get curve and metadata.
+From this point just navigate the JsonFile instances to get curves and metadata.

 # About Petroware